pguti778/testinginjava/readme.md

 }
 ```

-Once your test is created with you favourite IDE, it will look like this after writing some tests:
+Once your test is created with you favourite IDE, it will look like this:

 ```java
 class EncryptServiceTest {